ajkim0418/i3dotfiles/README.md

 ```
 3) This should now recognize the display once plugged in, and now you can continue configuring with xrandr the resolution of
 where Identifier is the name of the connected display(s) from ```xrandr```

-I wrote a custom script ("switchdisplays.sh") that updates the resolution and primary display once a new display is plugged in, and additional keybindings that move workspaces to different displays.
+There is a custom script in the repo ("switchdisplays.sh") that updates the resolution and primary display once a new display is plugged in, and additional keybindings that move workspaces to different displays.
+Reloading i3 should execute this script.

 ## Polybar configuration
 Polybar for Arch Linux is available in the AUR.
 This is using the latest stable [polybar](https://aur.archlinux.org/packages/polybar/)